ruuda/blog/posts/2014-10-19-writing-a-path-tracer-in-rust-part-7-conclusion.md

 For me, this is the one thing that sets Rust apart from other languages.
 In most languages, ownership is implicit, and this leads to several kinds of errors.
-When a function returns a pointer in C, who is responsible for deleting it?
+When a function returns a pointer in C, who is responsible for freeing it?
 Can you answer that question without consulting the documentation?
-And even if you know the answer, it is still possible to forget a delete, or accidentally delete twice.
+And even if you know the answer, it is still possible to forget a free, or accidentally free twice.

 This problem is not specific to pointers though, it is a problem with resources in general.